xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 -env String : specifies the configuration file, uses .env if not specified
 -dbs Path : specifies path where to store the database, './DBS' used if not specified
 -dmode Int : specifies an execution mode (0: default, 1: full test, 2: short test)
--debug Int : specifies a debug mode (0: off, -1: short noalgo, 1: verbose, 2: verbose no algo, 3: verbose no dbs, 4: verbose no algo no dbs)
+-debug Int : specifies a debug mode (0: off, -1: short flow noalgo, 1: verbose, 2: verbose no algo, 3: verbose no dbs, 4: verbose no algo no dbs)
 -dvl : activate dvl
 -ri Int : set log ri
 -rs Int64 : set log rs
 -dellogs : delete all existing logs
 -nomal : disable malicious attack control
 -norst : disable start-up device reset
 -cdelay int : specifies the maximum delay for recovery data usage
+-ks : enable killswitch API

 **CHANGELOGS FOR v0.5.0:**

 0. Overall code cleaning
 1. Server does not use latest current value in case of restart from crash, need to be depended on restart time (closed, done)
 2. Server debug needs additional modes only for the algorithm (skipped)